DolibarrLabs/dolibase/README.md

 ## How it works?

-Dolibase is following the main dolibarr design pattern with some few adjustments to fit its needs.
+Dolibase is following the main design pattern of dolibarr with some few adjustments to fit its needs.

-Below a simple graph that demonstrate directory structure differences between a basic dolibarr module & a dolibase module.
+Below a simple graph that demonstrate the directory structure differences between a basic dolibarr module & a dolibase module.

 ```bash
 dolibarr module                                         dolibase module